justinpyvis/BrekkyWrap/content/newsletter/crazier-than-the-dot-com-era.md

 ---
 title: Crazier than the dot-com era
-date: 2021-12-05T02:52:59.167Z
+date: 2021-12-06T08:49:38.649Z
-description: States are closing borders again, is the great resignation losing steam, crypto was smashed in less than an hour, Canada's running hot, Moderna can whip up a new vax very quickly, Turkey in more turmoil.
+description: States are closing borders again, is the great resignation losing steam?, crypto was smashed in less than an hour, Canada's running hot, Moderna can whip up a new vax very quickly, Turkey's in deeper in turmoil.
 author: justin
 intro: >-
   Good morning!
 The pandemic news was all about borders for a change (🙄) as